Last updated: December 1st 2025

 Hydrogen and decarbonised gas market package

-Proposal for a Regulation on the internal markets for renewable and natural gases and for hydrogen
+Directive on common rules for the internal markets in renewable and natural gases and in hydrogen

 Regulation on the internal markets for renewable and natural gases and for hydrogen